Master Yeast Dough Recipe & How to Proof Yeast

 I usually stop kneading when the dough looks like this:

 Use well floured hands (and sometimes a pinch or two of flour into the bowl if you feel like the dough is still too sticky) and work the dough into a ball.
 Lift the dough and give it a quick spray of non-stick cooking spray underneath and around the sides of the bowl.
 Replace the dough, cover with plastic wrap or a towel, and let rise in a warm place (like the stove top over the pre-heating oven) until doubled in size.
 It should look something like this:

 Punch the dough down, and now it's yours to do what you'd like with it!

-There are so many ways to use this dough recipe.
+And don't forget that there are so many ways to use this dough recipe beyond just loaf bread!
 Some of them include:

 - Cinnamon Swirl Bread – Divide the dough into two balls.
 Each of these will be one loaf.
 Roll each loaf out and sprinkle generously with cinnamon sugar.
 Drizzle 2 tbsp of melted butter over the cinnamon sugar (2 tbsp per loaf, so 4 tbsp total).
 Roll up the dough, like you would cinnamon rolls, but form into a loaf and place in bread pan to bake like normal.